 If you decide to go this route and you can afford it, look for something better than the ones that are offered in the $20-30 dollar range if possible.
 Although these are a good start, they will very quickly become a disappointment for kids who are really interested in them.
 They tend to have poor quality lenses and poor quality lights making for a dismal experience beyond the basics.

 The better ones tend to be more than $100 (and if you get really fancy, alot more than that).
-The AmScope SE306R is still rather pricey in the $130 range, but for the features and functionality, that’s a pretty good price.
+The AmScope SE306R is still rather pricey, but for the features and functionality, that’s a pretty good price.
 Most kids are curious–if it “really” works, they’ll think of many occasions to use it.

 Another great microscope that is especially good for younger kids (4-8+) is the Celestron InfiniView.
 We have this microscope and it is so much fun.
 It is more for looking “at” things up close rather than looking “through” them.
 It has a stage that you can put objects on and then magnify them onto the LCD screen or your computer.
 You can then take shots of what you see-for example to the left is a photo of a penny I had handy as I was writing this.
 My girls LOVE this microscope.